dleufer/dleufer-study-journal/README.md

 * Your GitBook will look [something like this](https://elewa-academy.github.io/study-journal-template/).

 Quizzes:
-* You will use [this quiz plugin](https://github.com/chudaol/gitbook-plugin-quiz) to write self-review quizzes for your notes.
+* This is the [quiz plugin](https://github.com/chudaol/gitbook-plugin-quiz).
 The quizzes will be live and interactive on your journal's url.

 Directory Structure Explained:
 ```